Department of Teacher Education

 TESP 501, Art of Teaching I: Foundations of Teaching, 3 Units

 This course provides an introduction to basic pedagogy, including classroom management, lesson planning and teaching, standards-based instruction, teaching strategies for students with diverse identities and needs, and the application of technology to support teaching and learning.
-Teacher candidates consider strategies, models, and processes for meeting the needs of a broad range of K-12 students, including special needs students, gifted students, English language learners, speakers of nondominant varieties of English, and students of all cultural or ethnic identities.
-This course is designed for direct application of classroom learning by candidates in a collaborative context that implements inclusion.
-Candidates examine Christian character and develop an understanding of grace in the Christian worldview as applied in classroom contexts, in consideration of meeting the needs of students and building community within the classroom.
-This course includes 15 hours of required field experience in a K-12 school.
+Teacher candidates consider strategies, models, and processes for meeting the needs of a broad range of TK-12 students, including special needs students, gifted students, multilingual learners, speakers of nondominant varieties of English, and students of all cultural or ethnic identities.
+Candidates directly apply classroom learning in a collaborative context that implements inclusion.
+Candidates also examine Christian character and develop an understanding of grace in the Christian worldview as applied in classroom contexts, in consideration of meeting the needs of students and building community within the classroom.
+This course includes 12 hours of required field experience in a TK-12 school.

 TESP 502, Science of Teaching I: How Students Learn, 3 Units

-This course comprises a basic overview of human growth and development for all students in the K-12 environment.
-Teacher candidates identify how research on the neuroscience of learning, theories of learning, and student motivation affect current understanding of student development through the K-12 education experience.
-They then creatively and collaboratively investigate how this knowledge can enable them to meet the needs of all students, including underserved populations, English language learners, and individuals with diverse learning needs (from gifted learners to individuals with mild to severe disabilities).
-Candidates also examine their own cultural beliefs, attitudes toward diversity, and related assumptions, identifying how these might affect student learning and achievement in their classrooms.
-Candidates demonstrate applied knowledge of communication styles and strategies for fostering positive cross-cultural interactions among students who are diverse in terms of culture, language, and ability.
-Finally, candidates reflect on the need to support the development of all students from a Christian worldview.
-This course includes 15 hours of required field experience in a K-12 school.
-Meets the General Education Requirement: Social Science.
+This course provides a foundational overview of human growth and development for all students in the TK-12 environment.
+Teacher candidates explore how research on the neuroscience of learning, theories of learning, and student motivation shape current understanding of student development through the TK-12 education experience.
+They investigate how this knowledge enables them to meet the needs of all students.
+Candidates also examine their own cultural beliefs, attitudes toward diversity, and related assumptions, considering how these factors may impact student learning and achievement.
+Candidates demonstrate applied knowledge of communication styles and strategies for fostering positive cross-cultural interactions among students with diverse cultural, linguistic, and ability backgrounds.
+Finally, candidates reflect on the importance of supporting the development of all students from a Christian worldview.
+This course includes 12 hours of required field experience in a TK-12 school.
+Meets the APU Core: Social Science general education requirement.